chrisandrews672/uci_har_dataset/README.md

 Experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

+This data has been captured and made available for public download.
+The files in this repository apply a level of cleaning and transformation so that this data is easier to use than it was when initially supplied.

 License:
 ========
 Use of this dataset in publications must be acknowledged by referencing the following publication [1]